 Who helps to make Making Waves happen?

-Making Waves is free to participants, thanks to our generous sponsors, who include Bennett Jones, The Calgary Foundation and ENMAX.
+Making Waves is free to participants, thanks to our generous sponsor, The Calgary Foundation.
 The initiative received additional support from Keyera in 2019 and Axia in 2020.
 The commitment of these organisations to Making Waves has enabled us to create an event to remind all women that they matter, and that what they say has value and is important for everyone to hear.
 It means we’re able to inspire and be inspired, that we can build a network and community to work together to advance gender equality.